simonedigregorio11/simonedigregorio11.github.io/homework2/index.md

 **Explanation:**

-#### **1. Character filtering.**
+- **Character filtering**

-- The regular expression **/[A-Za-z]/** ensures that only alphabetic characters are shifted; all other characters are appended unchanged, preserving spacing and punctuation.
+<div class= "text-box">The regular expression <strong>/[A-Za-z]/</strong> ensures that only alphabetic characters are shifted; all other characters are appended unchanged, preserving spacing and punctuation.</div>

-#### **2. Case preservation.**
+- **Case preservation**

-- The variable base stores the ASCII code of either 'A' (65) or 'a' (97), allowing the algorithm to maintain case by computing offsets relative to the correct alphabet segment.
+<div class="text-box">The variable base stores the ASCII code of either 'A' (65) or 'a' (97), allowing the algorithm to maintain case by computing offsets relative to the correct alphabet segment.</div>

-#### **3. Modular wrap-around.**
+- **Modular wrap-around**

-- The expression **((code + shift + 26) % 26)** ensures cyclic behavior.
+<div class="text-box"> The expression <strong>((code + shift + 26) % 26)</strong> ensures cyclic behavior.
 For instance, shifting 'Z' by +1 produces 'A'.
-Adding 26 before the modulo prevents negative results during decoding.
+Adding 26 before the modulo prevents negative results during decoding.</div>

-#### **4. Symmetric decoding.**
+- **Symmetric decoding**

-- The decoder simply calls the encoder with a negated shift, guaranteeing functional symmetry:
+<div class="text-box"> The decoder simply calls the encoder with a negated shift, guaranteeing functional symmetry:
-  `decode(encode(x, k), k) = x.`
+  <strong style="colore: #FFA500">decode(encode(x, k), k) = x.</strong>
-  This design centralizes all transformation logic in one function, minimizing redundancy and potential inconsistencies.
+  This design centralizes all transformation logic in one function, minimizing redundancy and potential inconsistencies.</div>

-#### **5. Integration in the interface.**
+- **Integration in the interface**

-- Within the application, this encoder is invoked in real time whenever the user types in the Plain text field, automatically producing the Cipher text using a default shift of +3.
-When “manual ciphertext input” is enabled, this automatic behavior is temporarily disabled, allowing the user to input arbitrary encrypted data.
+<div class="text-box"> Within the application, this encoder is invoked in real time whenever the user types in the Plain text field, automatically producing the Cipher text using a default shift of +3.
+When “manual ciphertext input” is enabled, this
+automatic behavior is temporarily disabled, allowing the user to input arbitrary encrypted data.</div>

 ### **3. Brute-Force Decryption**